Managing Project Risk and Integration

 Section Notes

-This course will run from April 5 to June 20, 2021.
 This is an online course with class materials that can be accessed throughout the week.
-The course is structured to move from one week to the next.
+The course is structured to move from one week to the next with assignments due regularly throughout the course.

 Students have the first week of class to enroll with the understanding that students who enroll after the first day of class are expected to reach out to their instructors to make sure they receive all content and are on track with the course.